skolakoda/baza-filmova-api/README.md

 ## Deploy

 Deploy will be done automatically after merge into master branch.

+## TODO

+- napraviti rutu dodaj-komentar